Policies

 Warning

-Modifying the policy is an advanced operation that can result in lockouts and render a system unusable.
-It is strongly recommended that policy only be modified in consultation with Technical Support.
+Modifying policies, including the default ones, is an advanced operation.
+Incorrect changes can lead to system lockouts and render CipherTrust Manager unusable.
+It is strongly recommended that policy modifications are only performed in consultation with Thales Technical Support.

 CipherTrust Manager ABAC system is inspired by XACML and Amazon AWS policies.

-An ABAC policy can use the attributes of any of these things to decide if the policy applies to the request.
-For example, an ABAC policy can say, "Allow reading Key XYZ, but only at night, if the Key is 'enabled', and if the user is the 'hr' department, and the user is an admin, and the request comes from the internal port".
+An ABAC policy can use the attributes of any of these components to decide if the policy applies to a given request.
+For example, an ABAC policy could state: "Allow reading Key XYZ, but only at night, if the Key is 'enabled', the user belongs to the 'hr' department and is an admin, and the request originates from the internal port."

-ABAC is nice because it is a super-set of other commonly used, access control systems, such as Role-Based Access Control (RBAC).
-RBAC is essentially just ABAC policies defined in terms of the user's "role" attribute.
+ABAC is advantageous as it encompasses other commonly used access control systems, such as Role-Based Access Control (RBAC).
+RBAC can be implemented using ABAC policies defined in terms of a user's "role" attribute.

 CipherTrust Manager ABAC policies are expressed in terms of two resources: Policies and Policy Attachments.